 Belgium's dance behemoth is the undeniable emperor of Europe, attracting electronic music lovers from the world over with its famed staging, visual production, and lineups packed with the biggest names from EDM to hardstyle.
 The festival has since spawned satellite events across five continents, but the original in the aptly named Boom will forever be the ultimate archetype.

-Headliners: Sven Väth, Adam Beyer, Chris Liebing, Nina Kraviz
+Headliners (2017): Sven Väth, Adam Beyer, The Black Madonna, Nina Kraviz

 A relative elder statesman of the European electronic festival scene.
-The iconic Dutch brand is celebrating of 20 years of combining mammoth lineups and spectacular effects for its hoards of European techno fans.
+The iconic Dutch brand has celebrated over 20 years of combining mammoth lineups and spectacular effects for its hoards of European techno fans.
 The eight stages over two days regularly reads like a who’s who of techno music, and this year is sure to be no different.

 Experimental electronic music from an almost unparalleled range of styles and genres.
 Sónar takes over the city of Barcelona for a weekend – literally.
 Venues range from clubs and bars to rooftops or pool-sides as the city welcomes industry professionals and music fans alike to witness the most exciting new trends alongside some of the most respected names in electronic music.